Physical Therapy Schools

 Physical Therapy Schools – Accreditation Is Important

-When considering specific physical therapy schools, make sure they are accredited by the Commission on Accreditation of Physical Therapy Education (CAPTE), www.capteonline.org, which is the only organization recognized by the US Department of Education for accrediting physical therapy programs.
+When considering specific physical therapy colleges or universities, make sure they are accredited by the Commission on Accreditation of Physical Therapy Education (CAPTE), www.capteonline.org, which is the only organization recognized by the US Department of Education for accrediting physical therapy programs.
 There are over 200 accredited schools nationwide.

 Graduation from a CAPTE accredited program is required to take the licensing exam.
 It is also required to provide physical therapy services to patients who are on Medicare.